nrobinson12/mc-server/readme.md

 spawn-protection=0 # anyone can build in spawn
 ```

-Can add a `server-icon.png` into the base `paper` folder to change the icon that shows up for the server.
+You can add a `server-icon.png` into the base `paper` folder to change the icon that shows up for the server.
 This icon needs to be 64 x 64 pixels.

 In server